harry7557558/spirulae/README.md

 Features that may be implemented in the future:
  - Iterative refinement in implicit surface rendering
  - Intersection using interval arithmetic
- - More parameters in viewport control
+ - More parameters in the viewport control
  - More [domain coloring parameters](https://en.wikipedia.org/wiki/Domain_coloring)
  - Variable sliders
  - Graph sharing via URL